benshimonz/V1/README.md

 * _**>**_ n - An assignment matches the pattern only if it matches more than n of P1..Pb (though not necessarily minimal for each separately). n ∈ [0, b-1]
 * _**≥**_ n - An assignment matches the pattern only if it matches n or more of P1..Pb (though not necessarily minimal for each separately). n ∈ [1, b]

-As said - an assignment is a _minimal_ subgraph: if a single entity or relationship is removed - it won't match the pattern anymore.
+As said - an assignment is a _minimal_ subgraph: if any entity or relationship is removed - it won't match the pattern anymore.

 "_Only if_" denotes a necessary but not sufficient condition, since assignments must satisfy other requirements expressed by the pattern.